kukiron/stock-data-app/README.md

 _**Note that an API key has a limit of 25 calls a day.**_

-If you're facing API limit issue and receiving a message as soon as the app loads, try running the app with demo endpoints provided by Alpha Vantage.
-The demo endpoints are not configurable.
-So, the data presented will NOT be for the same compnies.
+If you're facing API limit issue and receiving a message when the app loads or is updated, try running the app with demo endpoints provided by Alpha Vantage.

 ## Tools Used